r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [RTLO] Powershell cames with one buitin feature (::Reverse) that allow us to change the text alignment from left to rigth side (arabe alignment).
-That built-in feature allow us to use it as obfuscation technic (writing syscall's backwards) and 'revert' them at runtime.
+That built-in feature allow us to use it as obfuscation technic (writing syscall's backwards) and 'revert' them at run-time.

 <br />